Charter for Compassion

-Charter for Compassion is a document that urges the peoples and religions of the world to embrace the core value of compassion.
-The charter currently is available in more than 30 languages and has been endorsed by more than two million individuals around the globe.
+Charter for Compassion is a document written in 2009 that urges the peoples and religions of the world to embrace the core value of compassion.
+The charter is available in more than 30 languages and has been endorsed by more than two million individuals.

-Charter for Compassion International, the Charter's supporting organization, has enrolled 311 communities in 45 countries in its Compassionate Communities campaign and has partnered with more than 1,300 organizations to spread the Charter's message of compassion in 10 sectors: the arts, business, education, environment, healthcare, peace, religion/spirituality/interfaith, science & research, social sciences and restorative justice.
-There is no cost to affirm the Charter.
+Charter for Compassion International, the Charter's supporting organization, has enrolled 311 communities in 45 countries in its Compassionate Communities campaign and has partnered with more than 1,300 organizations to spread the Charter's ideas in 10 sectors: the arts, business, education, environment, healthcare, peace, religion/spirituality/interfaith, science & research, social sciences and restorative justice.

 History

 On February 28, 2008, scholar and author Karen Armstrong won the TED Prize.
-In her acceptance speech she called for help in creating, launching and propagating a Charter for Compassion, based on the fundamental principle of the Golden Rule.
+In her acceptance speech she called for help in creating, launching and propagating a Charter for Compassion, claiming to be based on the fundamental principle of the Golden Rule.
 An open writing process to create the Charter began in November 2008 with the launch of the Charter for Compassion website.
 People of all faiths, nationalities and backgrounds submitted ideas on what the Charter should include.
 Individuals from more than 100 countries added their voices to this process and their submissions were read and commented upon by more than 150,000 visitors to the site.

 The Council of Conscience, a multi-faith, multi-national group of religious thinkers and leaders, then met in Vevey, Switzerland, to craft the final Charter for Compassion.
-The Councilors sorted and reviewed the thousands of written submissions, considered the meaning of compassion, determined key ideas to include in the Charter and created a plan for how the Charter will live in the world.
+The Councillors sorted and reviewed the thousands of written submissions, considered the meaning of compassion, determined key ideas to include in the Charter and created a plan for how the Charter will exist in the world.

 The Charter for Compassion was unveiled by Karen Armstrong and the Council of Conscience on November 12, 2009, at the National Press Club in Washington, DC.
 That day, more than 75 launch events took place around the globe and more than 60 Charter for Compassion plaques designed by Yves Behar were hung at significant religious and secular sites around the world.
 At its launch, the Charter was endorsed by the 14th Dalai Lama and Archbishop Desmond Tutu among many others.